FinalDevStudio/fi-auth/README.md

 **IMPORTANT**: All routes are allowed by default!

 - **debug**:
-  - This option can be a `String` to use the [debug](https://github.com/visionmedia/debug) module or `true` to use `console.log`.
+  - This option can be a `Function` to log with or a `Boolean`.
+If `true` it'll use `console.log`.

 - **authorizer**:
-  - This is required and must be a `function`.
+  - This is required and must be a `Function`.
 This function is run on each request and should return the value that will be evaluated against the `allows` parameter value inside each route definition.
-The authorizer value will be attached to `req.session.authorized`.
+The authorizer result will be attached to `req.session.authorized` so it must return a value to compare against each route's `allows` parameter.

 - **routes**:
   - An `Array` with the routes to authorize: